pirate07/AI/Water jug problem/Read me.md

-All possible list are prited in the first 255 rows After that the total number of nodes are printed to reach every possible answer of the problem The number of branches that lead to the answer (2,0) or Jug A is filled 2 lit and jug B is Empty is printed
+All possible list are prited in the first 255 rows After that the total number of nodes are printed to reach every possible answer of the problem The number of branches that lead to the answer (2,0) or Jug A is filled 2 lit and jug B is Empty is printed Classwjp.py
+It is the implementation of water jug problems using classes